Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano

-In order to watch blackout NHL games you’ll need to use a compatible VPN with either ESPN+ or NHL.TV on DAZN.
-We used PIA VPN to change our US IP location to one outside the blackout area on ESPN+, and Surfshark to watch NHL.TV outside North America.
-Both VPNs are fast, user-friendly and work well with both streaming services.
+The easiest way to watch blackout NHL games is to use a reputable VPN with ESPN Select (ESPN+) or NHL.TV on DAZN.
+We used Private Internet Access (PIA) to change our US IP location to one outside the blackout area on ESPN+, or Surfshark to stream NHL.TV outside North America.
+Both VPNs are fast, user-friendly, and work well with the two streaming platforms.

-NHL Power Play on ESPN+ shows over 1,050 of the 1,312 games in the season.
-The remaining 20% of games are blacked out and shown on local TV channels.
+NHL Power Play on ESPN+ shows 1,050 of the 1,312 regular season games.
+The rest are blacked out and shown on local TV channels.

 To comply with broadcasting agreements with Regional Sports Networks (RSNs), ESPN+ imposes these regional blackout restrictions by looking up your IP address location.